chef/automate/components/docs-chef-io/content/automate/saml.md

 - Ping
 - Tivoli Federated Identity Manager

-## Unsupported auth mode

-idP-initiated SAML logins are not supported with any of the above idPs due to the library we use to do the authentications.
+Chef Automate does not support SAML logins initiated by Identity Providers(IdP).
+This is a limitation of the [Dex](https://dexidp.io/) library, which Chef Automate uses for authentication.

-Fall back to the typical SP-initiated login mode and proceed with your Automate SAML configuration.
+If you have attempted to configure an IdP-initiated login and it has failed, fall back to the typical IAM/SP-initiated login mode for your Chef Automate SAML configuration.

 ### Azure AD